-(1) As a result of the Company closing operations in Burundi, the Company is looking for a buyer for the exploration equipment.
-The exploration equipment has therefore been classified as held for sale on the statement of financial position as at March 31, 2016 and December 31, 2015 and is presented at the carrying value which is the lower of its carrying amount and its estimated fair value less costs to sell, as determined by management.
+(1) The Company is looking for a buyer for its exploration equipment located in Africa.
+The exploration equipment has therefore been classified as held for sale on the statement of financial position as at June 30, 2016 and December 31, 2015 and is presented at the carrying value which is the lower of its carrying amount and its estimated fair value less costs to sell, as determined by management.